 Cigar Country: Dominican Republic

 Dominican cigars are held in high esteem worldwide.
+I thought you’d like to see a video of how they hand roll the cigars.

 Tobacco is native to the island of Hispaniola, and has been cultivated in the Dominican Republic for centuries.
 The indigeneous Taino and Arawak people encountered by Columbus and his crew cultivated and smoked the “cohiba” here as well as in Cuba.
 In the nineteenth century, cigar production in the Carribean was dominated by German monopolies that favored Cuban cigars, and in many ways it only relatively recently that Dominican cigars have come out of the shadow cast by the Cuban giants.